 There's no cure for progeria, but regular monitoring for heart and blood vessel (cardiovascular) disease may help with managing your child's condition.

 Certain therapies may ease or delay some of the signs and symptoms.
 They include:

 - Low-dose aspirin.
 A daily dose may help prevent heart attacks and stroke.

 - Other medications.
-Depending on your child's condition, your doctor may prescribe other medications, such as statins to lower cholesterol or anticoagulants to help prevent blood clots.
-The use of growth hormone may help increase height and weight.
+Depending on your child's condition, the doctor may prescribe other medications, such as statins to lower cholesterol or anticoagulants to help prevent blood clots.
+The doctor may discuss the option of using growth hormone to help increase height and weight.

 - Learning about progeria.
-National Genome Research Institute. http://www.genome.gov/pfv.cfm?pageID=11007255.
-Accessed March 4, 2011.
+National Human Genome Research Institute. http://www.genome.gov/11007255.
+Accessed Jan.
+29, 2014.

 - Progeria (Hutchinson-Gilford syndrome).
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merck.com/mmpe/sec19/ch286/ch286d.html.
-Accessed March 4, 2011.
+The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/pediatrics/miscellaneous_disorders_in_infants_and_children/progeria.html.
+Accessed Jan.
+29, 2014.

-- Hoecker JL (expert opinion).
+- Kirmani S (expert opinion).
 Mayo Clinic, Rochester, Minn.
-March 6, 2011.
+Feb.
+19, 2014.

 - Johnson JN (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Feb.
 23, 2014.